 The back of the hearse can also be a good place to store flowers and urns, but only if it's been carefully designed.
 You don't want anything to shift in the hearse once you're on the road, so it's important to look at the functionality of the hearse's rear compartment.

-Don't just take a hearse for an ordinary test run, either: Put it through the experience of loading and unloading a sample casket.
-You'll know right away if it's a good fit for your needs.
+Don't just take a hearse for an ordinary test run, either: Put it through the experience of loading and unloading a sample casket, including practicing with a funeral van if that's a vehicle you're considering.

 Hearse manufacturers are experimenting all the time with different kinds of lighting fixtures, and many offer custom hearse options.
 Lighting is a critical element to your operation, especially when you have to work in dark conditions like at dusk or in the evening.